-From Year 3 onwards there will be timetabled opportunities for periods of silent, independent reading.
+From Year 3 onwards, as part of the reading gems approach there are timetabled opportunities for periods of silent, independent reading.
 Pupils selecting their own choice of texts is an important part of developing pupil independence.
 Selecting texts motivates readers and helps pupils to develop and discuss their reading preferences, a vital skill for greater depth readers at both key stages.
 In KS1 and, where appropriate in KS2, pupils will be given a reading book or helped to choose at an appropriate level to take home, together with a reading record.
 Pupils' individual reading at home will be monitored by staff and supported by classroom assistants.
 Each time a pupil reads at home, this should be logged by the parent or pupil.
-When a new book is selected, adults will initial reading records and insert the name of the book to be read next.